fortunejs/fortune-json-api/README.md

 - `maxLimit`: maximum number of records to show per page.
 Default: `1000`.
 - `includeLimit`: maximum depth of fields per include.
 Default: `3`.
 - `bufferEncoding`: which encoding type to use for input buffer fields.
 Default: `base64`.
+- `jsonSpaces`: how many spaces to use for pretty printing JSON.
+Default: `2`.

 Internal options: